saqibur/django-project-structure/README.md

 ## Scope
 - Goal: Develop a structure for both `django-rest-framework` and `django` projects.
-- Easily clonable when starting new projects
+- Easily clone-able when starting new projects
 - Folder structure only, not “best practices”
 - We won’t be enforcing about best practices in implementation details
 - We’ll hold all questions in a GitHub repository, so things can move forward